Posted on June 29, 2015

 There is a misconception that the necessity of seeing a top cardiologist means that you will not be eligible for insurance coverage.
 This is false.
 For patients with congenital (from birth) heart defects or particularly complex forms of heart disease, the care of an expert-level specialist is absolutely essential, as is the ability to navigate insurance issues.

-Understanding the Stages of Coveragenyc-heart-check-up
+Understanding the Stages of Coverage

 It’s not uncommon for patients with congenital conditions to initially be covered under their parents’ policy.
 However, there is a point where they age-out of that coverage.
 When that point hits, you need to be well-versed in what to do next.